-The Canon PowerShot G1 X and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in January 2012 and January 2016.
-Both the G1X and the X70 are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an APS-C sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon PowerShot G1 X and the Fujifilm X70 are two digital cameras that were announced, respectively, in January 2012 and January 2016.
+Both the G1X and the X70 are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an APS-C (X70) sensor.
+The Canon has a resolution of 14.2 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (24 percent) than the Canon G1 X. Moreover, the X70 is substantially lighter (36 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the X70 are weather-sealed.